 My visit to Croatia finished with an overnight stay at a luxury hotel, Zagreb’s famous Esplanade.
 Opened in 1925, it originally provided accommodation for travellers on the luxurious Orient Express train, offering visitors superb accommodation and fine dining with unparalleled service.
 Since then, it has had many international celebrities and royalty as guests, including Ella Fitzgerald, Louis Armstrong and Prince Albert of Monaco.
 Then there’s me.
 Okay, not famous but I do know how to enjoy life!
-The Esplanade was built featuring Art Deco architectural elements, making it a delight if you enjoy design as much as I do.
+The Esplanade was built featuring Art Deco architectural elements, making it extra special if you enjoy design as much as I do.
 As we checked in, I noticed a discreet cart nearby with a bucket of sparkling wine...mmmm, I said to myself; I already like this place!
 The feeling of being surrounded by understated luxury had begun.

 If you are looking for a cocktail before dinner, the Esplanade 1925 Lounge and Cocktail Bar is just the spot.
 There’s an extensive list of signature "Orient Express Cocktails" on offer which are named after the various stops along the Orient Express route; Paris, Vienna, Venice, etc. The "Paris", for example, has rum, Triple Sec, strawberry and lime.
 The "Istanbul" has brandy, orange, lime, maraschino and grenadine.
-It's hard to choose!
-Each one is delicious so you can't go wrong!
+It's hard to choose, but each one is delicious so you can't go wrong!
 Croatia is known for its excellent gin, used in these signature cocktails.
 SAX is a very popular brand, refreshingly perfumed and herbal.

 Dinner at their restaurant Zinfandels was a complete delight.
 Their dinner menu